microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 some of the repair data may stop being relevant.
 Doing the rebasing before we pay the cost of fetching repair data may be more efficient.

+--
+Concrete vs. abstract change: concretize in change->delta?
+Concrete late means:
+* We may avoid the need for repair data entirely
+* Separation of concern that feels right:
+  * some code is responsible for characterizing which changes ought to happen
+  * some code is responsible for making it happen

+We could have an intermediary format that allows rebasing and composition, while using a little repair data as possible.
+We add the remaining repair data at the end if need be.
+This means the format that the rebaser deals with is not the same as the format that the toDelta converter deals with.
+--
 ### Rebasing Over Concurrent Interim Changes

 As stated earlier